-Even the best laid plans can go wrong.
-You can end up being out longer than planned and need to find your way home, or back to camp in the dark.
-Maybe someone got injured, the conditions were tougher than expected or you simply got carried away exploring.
+Even the best-laid plans can go wrong.
+Your Night Navigation tips can end up being out longer than planned and need to find your way home, or back to camp in the dark.
+Maybe someone get injure, the conditions were tough than expecte or you simply get carry away exploring.
 Either way, it’s good to be prepared and know what to do if navigating at night.

 So how do you get back when you can’t see past the end of your head torch?

 Firstly, always have a head torch with you, with spare batteries.
-This applies even if you are just heading out for the day, just in case something unforeseen should happen, and you get stuck out after dark.
+This applies even if you are just heading out for the day, just in case something unforeseen should happen.

 Opt for an LED head torch, the light is brighter and shines further as well as having less impact on night vision too.